Hornbill-Docs/data-imports-guide/data-imports-guide/users/azure/overview.md

 ## Overview

-The User Import - Azure utility provides Hornbill customers with a safe and secure way to manage user accounts on the Hornbill platform by synchronizing with accounts held in Entra ID (formerly known as Azure AD).
+The **User Import - Azure** utility provides Hornbill customers with a safe and secure way to manage user accounts on the Hornbill platform by synchronizing with accounts held in Entra ID (formerly known as Azure AD).

 The utility is designed to run behind a corporate firewall, connect to Entra ID and query the required information, before transforming and loading the resulting data into your Hornbill instance as new or updated user records.

-The utility connects to the Hornbill instance and Azure tenant over HTTPS/SSL, so as long as you have standard internet access then you should be able to use the utility without the need to make any firewall configuration changes.
-The tool supports both the initial bulk import as well as incremental adds and updates.
+It supports both the initial bulk import as well as incremental adds and updates.
 You can schedule the tool to run periodically to perform the import/update tasks as required.

 ## Download

-The User Import - Azure utility can be downloaded from [GitHub](https://github.com/hornbill/user-import-azure/releases/latest).
-Please ensure to download the latest version of the ZIP archive which is relevant to the architecture of the computer it will be run on.
+The utility can be downloaded from [GitHub](https://github.com/hornbill/user-import-azure/releases/latest).
+Please ensure to download the latest version of the ZIP archive that is relevant to the architecture of the computer it will be executed and scheduled to run on.

 ## Installation